goshdarngames/Simon-Says-VR/game_logic/README.md

 The files specific to the game of Simon Says are found in:
     ./simon_says/

+These modules use the namespace 'window.simonSays'.

+Modules that are not specific to any game are found in:
+    ./base_game/

+These modules use the namespace 'window.babylonProject'.

 The single point of access from the HTML file that contains the canvas can be found in: